ardell/recipes/README.md

 To add a recipe
 ---------------

+- Make sure you are on the `gh-pages` branch
 - Go to the `_posts` folder
 - Click on the 'Create New File' button (top right)
 - Name the file using the date and the name of the recipe (eg ``)